 The Salem Award for Human Rights and Social Justice is awarded annually to an individual or organization that meets criteria established by Voices Against Injustice.

-Nominations must be postmarked or electronically dated by October 31 of each year in order to be considered for receipt of Award in the following year.
+Nominations must be postmarked or electronically dated by January 14th, 2022 in order to be considered for receipt of the 2022 Salem Awards for Human Rights and Social Justice.